xaionaro/reform/README.md

-# a derivative of reform
+# A derivative of "reform"

-This's a derivative of a great project "[reform](https://github.com/go-reform/reform)".
+This's a derivative of a beautiful project "[reform](https://github.com/go-reform/reform)".
 Please look at the upstream code first.

 This project just adds some functionality to the upstream ORM.
+You shouldn't use this fork unless you want to use this functionality.

 ## Quick start

-1. Create a model
+`1`.
+Create a model

 ```
 mkdir -p $GOPATH/test/{models,bin}